Gavin Douglas: Career during the minority of James V

 After the Battle of Flodden, during the minority of James V of Scotland, the Douglas family assumed a pivotal role in public affairs.
 Three weeks after the Battle of Flodden Gavin Douglas, still Provost of St Giles, was admitted a burgess of Edinburgh.
 His father, the "Great Earl", was then the civil provost of the capital.
 The Earl died soon afterwards in January 1514 in Wigtownshire, where he had gone as justiciar.
-As his son had been killed at Flodden, the succession fell to Gavin's nephew, Archibald Douglas, 6th Earl of Angus.
+As the Earl's non-cleric sons had been killed at Flodden, the succession fell to Gavin's nephew, Archibald Douglas, 6th Earl of Angus.

 The marriage of the young Earl of Angus to James IV's widow, Margaret Tudor, on 6 August 1514 did much to identify the Douglases with the English party in Scotland, as against the French party led by the Duke of Albany, and incidentally to determine the political career of his uncle Gavin.
 During the first weeks of the Queen's sorrow after the battle, Gavin, with one or two colleagues of the council, acted as personal adviser, and it may be taken for granted that he supported the pretensions of the young earl.
 His own hopes of preferment had been strengthened by the death of many of the higher clergy at Flodden.